smulloni/satimol/README.txt

 Overview
 ========

-Satimol are the libraries from the skunkweb project, including:
+"Satimol" is a nickname for the SkunkWeb 4 project, a complete rewrite of those parts of SkunkWeb 3 that merit bring forward into the modern Python web development world.

+Highlights include:

 * skunk.cache_, a useful cache for memoization.
+* skunk.config_, a configuration system which keeps configuration in Python, rather than using INI files or XML.
 * skunk.stml_, an implementation of STML (Skunk Template Markup Language).

-and other things.
+* skunk.web_, a collection of WSGI applications for skunk applications.

 skunk.cache
 ===========